Timilof/real-time-web-1920/README.md

 ## Online booklub

-welcome to your online book club, you can send messages, RSVP and reccomend and vote books to your club Everything needed to help you swiftly plan your next meeting
+welcome to your online book club, you can send messages, RSVP and reccomend and vote books to your club Everything needed to help you swiftly plan your club's next meeting

 ![book app](https://i.imgur.com/xj4NJOE.png "application go brr")